Uncertainty Estimation of Transformers' Predictions via Topological Analysis of the Attention Matrices: Results

 \section{Results}

 The area under the Accuracy Rejection curve for each method is presented in the Table ~\ref{table:results}.
 This metric has a theoretical upper bound, which depends on the accuracy of Transformer's predictions on the full dataset.
-It can be interpreted as confidence of an Oracle, for which the condition $\forall x, x' \rightarrow C(x) > C(x')$ is satisfied, where $x$ is a correctly recognized object, $x'$ is an incorrectly recognized object , $C(x)$ and $C(x')$ are the corresponding Confidence Score values.
+It can be interpreted as confidence of an Oracle, for which the condition $\forall x, x' \rightarrow S(x) > S(x')$ is satisfied, where $x$ is a correctly recognized object, $x'$ is an incorrectly recognized object , $S(x)$ and $S(x')$ are the corresponding confidence scores.
 Consequently, the plot of the Accuracy Rejection curve for an Oracle increases linearly while only incorrectly classified objects are disappearing from the subset, and then reaches a constant value of $1$.

-For all benchmarks we have considered, topological methods outperforms basic methods, and the addition of cross-barcode statistics leads to a significant increase in metric.
-This effect is most pronounced for the English-language BERT and leads to increase of 12 percent relative to the method using only topological statistics of first type, and the least pronounced for the Russian-language BERT, where the increase is 2 times less.
+For all benchmarks we have considered, topological methods outperform baseline methods, and the use of cross-barcode statistics leads to a significant increase in metric.
+This effect is most pronounced for the EnBERT and leads to increase of 12 percent relative to the version of method ignoring \textit{PairedAttention} features, and the least pronounced for the RuBERT, where the increase is 2 times lower.
 Among the baselines, Softmax Response and MC Dropout show poor quality of uncertainty estimates, while Mahalanobis estimator gives a consistently reliable estimate and is practically comparable to our topological method without cross-barcodes.
 The results of the Embedding estimator method are not stable: for the Transformer working with Italian texts, they are close to the topological method without cross-barcodes, but for other models the Embedding estimator is inferior to the topological methods.